AdamZaczek/react-graphql/README.md

 Tasks:

+!-- Review if queries are working after adding nodes and edges --!
 !-- Integrate With Relay Modern --!
 !-- Make Mutations Work With Relay, Test Relay And Relay Modern Differences --!
 !-- Populate User.stories Array When Creating A Story --!